-SCOPE:
+2.0 SCOPE:

-The County of San Bernardino's Investment Policy has been prepared in accordance with California State law.
-This policy shall be reviewed annually by the County's Treasury Oversight Committee and approved by the County Board of Supervisors.
+San Bernardino County's Investment Policy Statement (IPS) has been prepared in accordance with California State law.
 The purpose of this policy is to establish cash management and investment guidelines for the County Treasurer, who is responsible for the management and investment of the County Treasury Pool, which consists of the pooled monies held on behalf of the County, school districts, community college districts and certain special districts within the County.